 A muscle-building obsession in boys: What to know and do

 Antibiotic-resistant urinary tract infections are on the rise

-- By: Lisa Bebell, MD, Contributor
+- By Lisa Bebell, MD, Contributor

 As a service to our readers, Harvard Health Publishing provides access to our library of archived content.
 Please note the date of last review or update on all articles.
-No content on this site, regardless of date, should ever be used as a substitute for direct medical advice from your doctor or other qualified clinician.

 You might also be interested in…